-Bikini Queen Devin Brugman Shows Off Cleavage In Tight White Mini Dress, Fans Are Loving It
+Bikini Queen Devin Brugman Shows Off Cleavage In Tight White Minidress, Fans Are Loving It

-Devin Brugman, a blogger best known for her love of bikinis has been switching things up of late on her Instagram page.
-She often gives the impression that she lives in swimwear but on Wednesday, she posted a photo of herself rocking a tight low-cut white mini dress and stylish knee-high brown suede boots.
-The brunette beauty wore her hair to one side and down past her shoulders and chose a smokey eye for her makeup look with what looks like pink lip gloss.
+Devin Brugman, a blogger best known for her love of bikinis, has been switching things up of late on her Instagram page.
+She often gives the impression that she lives in swimwear, but on Wednesday, she posted a photo of herself rocking a tight, low-cut white minidress and stylish knee-high brown suede boots.
+The brunette beauty wore her hair to one side and down past her shoulders.
+She chose a smokey eye for her makeup look with what looks like pink lip gloss.
 She paired her outfit with a tiny black purse and simple gold bracelets and earrings.

 Although she’s dressed more modestly than she normally is on Instagram, fans still took the time to compliment her beauty.